kiranshashiny/PythonCodeSamples/opencv/README.md

 	createLBPHFaceRecognizer(...)
 	recognizer = cv2.face.LBPHFaceRecognizer_create()
-	recognizer.read('trainner.yml')

-quick way to check if Basic Face recognizer is there or not.
+Quick way to check if "Basic Face Recognizer" is empty or not.

 	python3
 	import cv2